Kidney stonesCalcium stones; Nephrolithiasis

 - Excessive sodium.
 High urinary levels of sodium result in increased levels of calcium.
 Certain defects in the kidney tubules transport system cause imbalances in sodium and phosphate, which can lead to high calcium levels in the urine.
 A high-salt diet can also produce this effect.

-Excess Oxalate in the Urine (Hyperoxaluria).
 Oxalate is the most common stone-forming compound.
 Too much oxalate in the urine is responsible for up to 60% of calcium stones and is a more common cause of stones than excess calcium in the urine.

-Hyperoxaluria can be either primary or secondary.
+Hyperoxaluria can be either a primary or secondary condition.

 - Primary hyperoxaluria is an inherited disorder in which too much oxalate in the urine is the main problem.
+Primary hyperoxaluria is caused by an enzyme deficiency.
+Genetic testing is necessary to diagnose the condition

 Secondary hyperoxaluria is usually caused by too much dietary oxalates (found in a number of common vegetables, fruits, and grains) or by problems in the body's breakdown of oxalates.
 Such defects may be due to various factors: